lenincompres/domify/README.md

 }
 ```

-The meta, link, script, postscript and style may be a single object or an array of these elements.
-The script gets added to the head—before the entry point—, while postscript get added in the body after the entry point.
+The meta, fontFace, link, script, postscript and style may be a single object or an array of these elements.
+* The *script* gets added to the head—before the entry point—, while *postscript* get added in the body after the entry point.
+* Just like fontFace amd fontSize, any other styling in the ini.json is added to the body element; you main indicate the background color or fontWeight, for instance.
+* With *fontFace*, you may add fonts with the *fontFamily* and *src* properties; if you just indicate a filename string, domify will add the filename as the font family name.
+* *link* also interprets url strings or the object and properties of the linked resources.

 ## Binding